 DIY Cat-Proof Your Garden Fence or Wall:

-Most of us take a lot of pride in the gardens we cultivate and the plants we grow.
+Most of us take great pride in the gardens we cultivate and the plants we grow.
 When you have a cat in your life, it is important to ensure that they do not cause damage to your plants.
-A garden fence or wall is an ideal place for a cat to sharpen their claws.
+A garden fence or wall is ideal for a cat to sharpen their claws.
 The good news is that it is pretty easy to cat-proof your garden fence or wall.
-A few bricks and some chicken wire will help you create a fence or dog-proof garden wall that will keep your cat from destroying your plants and flowers.
+A few bricks and some chicken wire will help you create a fence or dog-proof garden wall to keep your cat from destroying your plants and flowers.

 Easy DIY Cat Enclosure:

-It is an amazing DIY project that, if you are a cat lover, you are going to adore!
+It is an amazing DIY project that, if you are a cat lover, you will adore!
 Not only is it easy to build, but it's also simple to maintain and very inexpensive.
-If you have a cat you will know how important it is to keep them safe and secure outdoors.
+If you have a cat, you will know how important it is to keep them safe and secure outdoors.
 These little guys are extremely agile and quick and can easily escape from standard pet enclosures.

-Never fear though, for we've got the perfect solution for you.
+We've got the perfect solution for you.
 This DIY Cat Enclosure is the ultimate in cat safety and security because of its unique design.
-The panels allow your kitty to see out from above yet no one can enter from below without first passing through an awning doorway.
-So if your cat is an escape artist this structure will keep him in and unwanted visitors out!
+The panels allow your kitty to see from above, yet no one can enter from below without first passing through an awning doorway.
+So if your cat is an escape artist, this structure will keep him in and unwanted visitors out!

 DIY Cat Enclosure:

-From this DIY project, you will learn how to build a cat enclosure with PVC pipes.
+This DIY project teaches you how to build a cat enclosure with PVC pipes.
 You can learn to make a beautiful enclosure for your cat that looks nice in your home and is easy to clean.
-PVC pipes are a great material but they can be difficult to manipulate into place without the right tools.
+PVC pipes are a great material, but they can be difficult to manipulate into place without the right tools.
 You will be amazed to see how simply anyone can build a cat enclosure.
-You can go for it by yourself, without hiring any contractor, and without special skills.
-We are not talking about any ordinary one but an amazing DIY cat enclosure made from PVC pipes.
+You can do it yourself, without hiring any contractor, and without special skills.
+We are not talking about any ordinary one but a great DIY cat enclosure made from PVC pipes.